 However, there’s a way to solve this issue, and today we’re going to show you how to do it.

-What to if my computer is sending automated queries?
+What to do if my computer is sending automated queries?

 1. Try a different browser

 The first thing you should do when encountering this problem is to try a different browser.
-There are many great browsers on the market, but if you want a reliable and secure browser, we suggest you try out UR Browser.
+There are many great browsers on the market, but if you want a reliable and secure browser, we suggest you try out Opera.

 This browser comes with built-in antivirus, anti-tracking features, and even its own VPN, so it’s a great choice if you want to surf the web without any security or privacy concerns.